JohnBetaCode/JohnBetaCode/Management_Notes.md

 * **S** - Specific: What do you want to accomplish?
 To be specific, add as many ideas as you can to identify patterns and determine the particular goal you want to pursue.
 Be careful not to get too broad and instead think about a specific area of focus.
 As you brainstorm, add sticky notes, move them around the board, and cluster ideas with shapes and frames to stay organized.

 * **M** - Measurable: How will you know when you accomplished your goal?
-Make sure your goals are measurable by adding details, metrics, and performance indicators, making notes of anything you want to track.
+Make sure your goals are measurable by adding details, metrics, and performance indicators, and making notes of anything you want to track.
 You can also add more templates to your board like Gantt charts, milestone charts, or action plans to have a more complete overview of a project.

 * **A** - Attainable: How can the goal be accomplished?
 To make your goals attainable, consider splitting them into smaller steps that you prioritize so you can achieve results quickly.
 And, think about whether the goals are realistic, given constraints like financing.

 * **R** - Relevant: Will the goal meet your short- and long-term needs?
 To ensure your goals are relevant, be sure to align them with your company’s goals, mission, and vision.
 You can easily share your goals with leaders to get their input.

 * **T** - Timely When will the goal be accomplished?
-To create timely goals, make sure each one gets assigned a deadline, whether short-term (“what can I do today?”) or long-term (“what can I do in six months?”).
+To create timely goals, make sure each one gets assigned a deadline, whether short-term (“What can I do today?”) or long-term (“What can I do in six months?”).
 Time-bounded goals ensure lofty ideas can be broken down into actionable steps and make tracking milestones easier and more efficient.

 How do you write a SMART goal?
 Start writing a specific goal with as much detail as possible.
 Then, add a measurable action to achieve it, followed by what is needed to accomplish this action and what’s relevant and might influence your process.
 Set deadlines and timelines to keep track of your progress to finalize it.
 Remember, write goals that seem realistic and detailed, so you can easily follow what you are setting out to do.